ckeditor/ckeditor4-docs/guides/dev/features/captionedimage/README.md

 * For [inline editor](#!/guide/dev_inline) the styles can be defined directly with `<style> ... <style>` or `<link href="..." rel="stylesheet">`, i.e. within the `<head>` section of the page.

 See the following [showcase](http://ckeditor.com/tmp/4.4.0/widget-styles.html) of captioned image styling and alignment done through classes.

+## Making Alternative Text Mandatory

+Since CKEditor 4.6 it is possible to make setting alternative text for captioned images obligatory for the users.
+This helps increase image [accessibility](#!/guide/dev_a11y) and is required by several accessibility standards.

+To make alternative text mandatory, set the CKEDITOR.config.image2_altRequired configuration option:

+    config.image2_altRequired = true;

+{@img captionedimage_03.png Alternative text required by the Enhanced Image dialog}

 ## Captioned Image Demo